OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Abstract

 In this study, we address the problem of in-flight object catching using a quadruped robot with a basket.
 Our objective is to accurately predict the impact point, defined as the object's landing position.
 This task poses two key challenges: the absence of public datasets capturing diverse objects under unsteady aerodynamics, which are essential for training reliable predictors; and the difficulty of accurate early-stage impact point prediction when trajectories appear similar across objects.
 To overcome these issues, we construct a real-world dataset of 8,000 trajectories from 20 objects, providing a foundation for advancing in-flight object catching under complex aerodynamics.
-We then propose the Discriminative Impact Point Predictor (DIPP), consisting of two modules: (i) a Discriminative Feature Embedding (DFE) that separates trajectories by dynamics to enable early-stage discrimination and generalization, and (ii) an Impact Point Predictor (IPP) that estimates the impact point from these features.
-Two IPP variants are implemented: an Neural Acceleration Estimator (NAE)-based method that predicts trajectories and derives the impact point, and a Direct Point Estimator (DPE)-based method that directly outputs it.
-Experimental results show that our dataset is more diverse and complex than existing dataset, and that our method outperforms baselines on both 15 seen and 5 unseen objects.
-Furthermore, we show that improved early-stage prediction enhances catching success in simulation and demonstrate the effectiveness of our approach through real-world experiments.
-The demonstration is available at \href{https://sites.google.com/view/robot-catching-2025}{link}.
+We then propose the Object-Adaptive Impact Point Predictor (OIPP), consisting of two modules: (i) an Object-Adaptive Encoder (OAE) that extracts object-dependent representations from motion histories, and (ii) an Impact Point Predictor (IPP) that estimates the impact point from these representations.
+Two IPP variants are implemented: a Neural Acceleration Estimator (NAE)-based method that predicts trajectories and derives the impact point, and a Direct Point Estimator (DPE)-based method that directly outputs it.
+Experimental results show that our dataset is more diverse and complex than existing datasets, and that our method outperforms baselines on both 15 seen and 5 unseen objects.
+Furthermore, we show that improved early-stage prediction enhances catching success in simulation and demonstrate the effectiveness of our approach through real-robot experiments.
+The dataset and demonstration are available at \url{https://sites.google.com/view/robot-catching-2025}.

-\section{INTRODUCTION}
+\section{Introduction}